NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/biolink/core_knowledge_graph_principles.md

 For more info about Biolink Model, please see the [Biolink Model paper](https://onlinelibrary.wiley.com/doi/10.1111/cts.13302) and [Biolink documentation](https://biolink.github.io/biolink-model/) (references 3 and 4 below).

 ## What role does Biolink Model play in Translator?
-The Translator Consortium uses Biolink Model as an upper-level graph-oriented universal schema that supports semantic harmonization and reasoning across diverse Translator knowledge sources.
+The Translator Consortium has adopted Biolink Model as an upper-level graph-oriented universal schema that supports semantic harmonization and reasoning across diverse Translator knowledge sources.
-In order to interoperate between knowledge sources and reason across KGs, Biolink Model was adopted by Translator as the common dialect to provide rich annotation metadata to the nodes and edges in disparate graphs, thus enabling queries over the entire Translator KG ecosystem, despite incompatibilities in the underlying data sources.
+Biolink Model was adopted by Translator as the common dialect to provide rich annotation metadata to the nodes and edges in disparate graphs, thus enabling queries across the entire Translator KG ecosystem, despite incompatibilities in the underlying data sources.
 The result is a federated, harmonized ecosystem that supports advanced reasoning and inference to derive biomedical insights based on user queries.